glory9/stackOverflow-Clone/README.md

 # stackOverflow-Clone
-I built a search enginen on a 10 GB StackOverflow SQL Database
+I built a search engine on a 10 GB StackOverflow SQL Database

 # Tools used
 - Flask